-Our Charter further provides that we may purchase, for a period of 90 days during the time the excess shares are held in trust, all or any portion of the excess shares at the lesser of the price paid for the stock by the purported transferee (or if no consideration was paid, the market price at the time of such transaction) or the market price of the relevant shares as determined in accordance with the Charter.
+Our Charter further provides that we may purchase, for a period of 90 days during the time the shares of excess stock are held in trust, all or any portion of the excess stock at the lesser of the price paid for the stock by the purported transferee (or if no consideration was paid, the market price at the time of such transaction) or the market price of the relevant shares as determined in accordance with the Charter.
 The 90-day period begins on the date of the prohibited transfer if the purported transferee gives notice to the board of directors of the transfer or, if no notice is given, the date the board of directors determines in good faith that a prohibited transfer has been made.

-These provisions contained in our Charter will not be automatically removed even if the REIT provisions of the Internal Revenue Code are changed so as to no longer contain any ownership concentration limitation or if the ownership concentration limitation is increased.
+These provisions contained in our Charter will not be automatically removed even if the REIT provisions of the Code are changed so as to no longer contain any ownership concentration limitation or if the ownership concentration limitation is increased.
 Amendments to our Charter require the affirmative vote of at least two-thirds of the shares entitled to vote.
-In addition to preserving our status as a REIT, the ownership limit may have the effect of precluding an acquisition of control of us without the approval of the board of directors.
+In addition to preserving our status as a REIT for U.S. federal income tax purposes, the ownership limit may have the effect of precluding an acquisition of control of us without the approval of the board of directors.